rjhoppe/q-update-response-api/README.md

 * asyncio, requests, aiohttp Python libraries

 ## Setup
-To run this project, install it locally using npm:
+To run this program, install it locally using npm:

 ```
 $ cd ../lorem